 Restricted.
 Restricted net position/fund balances represent amounts whose use is restricted by creditors, grantors, laws and regulations of other governments, or through enabling legislation.
-Restrictions for the Agency include resources of the Alturas Technology Park District and the Legacy Crossing District that are set aside for the specific purpose of satisfying debt service requirements set forth by the Agency's individual bond related covenants.
+Restrictions for the Agency include resources of the Legacy Crossing District that are set aside for the specific purpose of satisfying debt service requirements set forth by the Agency's individual bond related covenants.

 Assigned.
 The fund balances classified as assigned are for use for specific purposes but do not rise to the level of restricted or committed.
-The Agency has assigned balances that include the activities of special revenue funds.
+The Agency has assigned balances that include the activities of the special revenue fund.